Nicky Campbell: Television

+Lost Family and its spin-off series Born Without Trace again won at the 2025 TV Choice Awards in the Best Lifestyle Show category.

 In 2025 Long Lost Family again was a winner at the Link TV Choice awards, voted from by readers.

+The two-part special for ITV, Long Lost Family Special - The Mother and Baby Home Scandal, won the Radio Times Readers’ Award at the prestigious Sandford St Martin Awards 2026.

 In 2013, Campbell returned to BBC1 consumer journalism co-hosting Your Money Their Tricks with Rebecca Wilcox and Sian Williams.

 In 2014, Campbell made the documentary series Wanted: A Family of My Own for ITV.

 The programme's sought to dispel the myths and misconceptions surrounding what is often seen as the "complicated" process of adoption, and was granted unprecedented access to the workings of eight local authorities, as well as the lives of parents and children at various stages of the adoption process.

 In 2017, he made a documentary for the Women at War series for BBC One with his adoptive mother Sheila Campbell.
 He found out more about his her role in World War II and her experiences as a radar operator on D-Day.
 Also that year, he took part in All Star Musicals for ITV, performing Razzle Dazzle from the musical Chicago Live! at the London Palladium.

 In 2019 and 2020, he presented both series of the BAFTA-nominated Operation Live for Channel 5.
 This followed life-changing surgery live, in real time, including a brain operation, a total knee replacement and open heart surgery.

 In 2021, Campbell presented Manhunt: The Raoul Moat Story on ITV1.
 This was the inside story of how Moat was tracked down, all in the glare of 24-hour rolling news.
 In June 2023, Campbell's documentary made by Summer Film, Secrets of the Bay City Rollers, was released on ITV, STV and ITVX.
 The Guardian described the film as "one of the most disturbing accounts of abuse imaginable…a sensitively told tale of horrific cruelty".
 The Times said it was "brave" and "shocking" and "moving".
 The Telegraph review described the documentary as "horribly fascinating…..a story of unimaginable horror".

 In November 2023, Campbell presented the State Opening of Parliament for the BBC from the Palace of Westminster.
 Also in the same month he appeared in the BBC Panorama documentary "My Teacher the Abuser: Fighting for Justice", recounting the abuse he suffered at the hands of Edinburgh Academy teacher Iain Wares, who has been accused of abusing dozens of boys during the 1960s and 1970s.